rails/rails/guides/source/plugins.md

 * a segmented architecture so that units of code can be fixed or updated on their own release schedule
 * an outlet for the core developers so that they don’t have to include every cool new feature under the sun

-After reading this guide you should be familiar with:
+After reading this guide, you will know:

 * Creating a plugin from scratch.
 * Writing and running tests for the plugin.